Artus Court: The interior of the Court

 The interior is one big Gothic hall.
 Since 1531 it has been completely redecorated - the walls have been covered with wainscot and friezes of mythological and historical character.
 The richly ornamented furniture and numerous paintings add to the splendour of the hall.
 The most famous ones are, among others, the works by anonymous artists from the late 15th century - Siege of Marienburg, The Ship of the Church, Orpheus among animals by Hans Vredeman de Vries from 1596 and Last Judgment by Anton Möller.
 The last painting caused much controversy, as the artist has used the scenery of the city and depicted some significant figures of the period as allegorical characters, such as Pride or Faithlessness.
 The hall was decorated not only with paintings but also tapestries, ship models, armours, coats of arms, or a cage with exotic birds.

 The other interesting decoration is the 11-metre high furnace made by Georg Stelzner between 1545-1546.
-It is covered with 520 tiles depicting the greatest European leaders, both the Protestants - supporters of the Schmalkaldic League, and the Catholics, among which are portraits of Isabella of Portugal and Charles V.
+It is covered with 520 tiles depicting the greatest European leaders, both the Protestants - supporters of the Schmalkaldic League, and the Catholics, among which are portraits of Isabella of Portugal and Charles V. It was topped with the coats of arms of Poland, Gdańsk and the province of Royal Prussia.

+There were numerous depictions of King Casimir IV Jagiellon, under whose rule Gdańsk returned to Poland, and who granted various privileges to the city, ensuring its prosperity in the following centuries.

 The Artus Court was designed as an exclusive meeting venue for the local elite.
 Only in 1742, at the request of the town's mercantile companies, the Council agreed to change the Court into the town's stock exchange and the city lost its most famous inn.

+In 1755, a marble statue of king of Augustus III of Poland was placed in the Artus Court.
+It was removed by the Nazis in 1933 and destroyed during World War II.
+Also a banner with a portrait of King Stanisław August Poniatowski from 1790 was either destroyed or stolen during World War II.

-Artus Court Today
+Artus Court today

 Artus Court was seriously damaged during the East Pomeranian Offensive of the Red Army in 1945, but it was rebuilt after the war.
-A vast part of the equipment, including the furnace, were reconstructed with the use of materials hidden from the city before the front moved into Gdańsk.
+A vast part of the equipment, including the furnace, was reconstructed with the use of materials hidden outside the city before the front moved into Gdańsk.

 The building was entered into the register of monuments on 25 February 1967.

 On the front wall of the Court there is a memorial board from 1965 commemorating the 20th anniversary of placing the Polish flag on the Artus Court by the soldiers of the 1st Armoured Brigade.

 Currently the interior of the Artus Court is open for visitors - there is also the department of the Gdańsk History Museum.